hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 ### Deploy Online Boutique application

-Please follow up the deployment process in [the first blog](https://developer.hpe.com/blog/how-to-deploy-application-across-hybrid-clouds-beyond-hpe-greenlake-for-private-cloud-enterprise/) to deploy the Online Boutique application across the public AWS EKS cluster and the private Kubernetes cluster in HPE GreenLake for Private Cloud Enterprise.
+Please follow up the deployment process in my blog post [here](https://developer.hpe.com/blog/how-to-deploy-application-across-hybrid-clouds-beyond-hpe-greenlake-for-private-cloud-enterprise/) to deploy the Online Boutique application across the public AWS EKS cluster and the private Kubernetes cluster in HPE GreenLake for Private Cloud Enterprise.
 The *Skupper* CLI tool is used for deploying the Virtual Application Network (VAN) and creating connection between private Kubernetes cluster and public AWS EKS cluster.

 After deployed the Online Boutique application, you can verify deployment by checking the *Skupper* status from the deployment namespace *boutique*: